 - 1. Students are required to take all examinations and Competency Performance Examinations (CPEs) at the time and date scheduled by the Course Coordinator(s).
 Exams and CPEs will only be rescheduled for illness or extreme emergency at the discretion of the Course Coordinator.
 If a student misses an exam for other than illness or emergency the student will receive a "0" grade for that exam. - 2.
-Students are expected to be on time for all scheduled examinations and CPEs.
+Examinations may be offered on campus or remotely.
+Either way, students are expected to be on time for all scheduled examinations and CPEs.
 Extra time will not be given to latecomers.
 Cell phones must be turned off during all examinations and CPEs.
-(The proctor will have a cell phone that is turned on in case of an emergency alert () being sent out during the time of the exam.)
+(For on-campus exams, the proctors will have a cell phone that is turned on in case of an emergency alert being sent out during the time of the exam.)
 Students are not permitted to wear smart watches during an examination.
 The only reason that students may leave an examination before they complete the examination is to use the restroom.
-Only one student will be allowed to leave the room at a time.
+For on-campus exams, only one student will be allowed to leave the room at a time.
 The student will turn in examination materials and/or scrap paper to the proctor before leaving. - 3.
-In certain situations, examinations will be administered remotely via the Respondus Lockdown Browser, which students will download to their computers.
-The examinations will be proctored remotely, and students will be recorded via the Respondus Monitor.
+All examinations are given via the Respondus Lockdown Browser.
+To facilitate off-campus examinations, students will download Respondus Lockdown Browser to their computers.
+Off-campus examinations will be proctored remotely, and students will be recorded via the Respondus Monitor.
 Guidelines for these exams will be shared with students at the time of the examination and students must adhere to these.